PhoenixArcStudios/Aegis-Veles-Releases/README.md

 ## 📦 Getting Started & Installation

-1. Head over to the [Releases Page](https://github.com/PhoenixArcStudios/Aegis-Veles-Releases/releases) to download the latest installer for your operating system.
+1. Download the installer directly for your operating system using the buttons at the top of this page (or visit the [Releases Page](https://github.com/PhoenixArcStudios/Aegis-Veles-Releases/releases) for other versions).
 2. Run the installer and launch the application.
 3. Upon first launch, the built-in **Quick Start Guide** will automatically walk you through the core features and shortcuts.
 4. Want to dive right in?
 We've bundled a complete **Sample Broadcast rundown** directly into the app—check your **Recent Shows** menu on the welcome screen to load it instantly!